 Contact your hotel.
 If your child has food allergies, book a hotel that offers rooms with kitchens.
 That way you won't have to eat all of your meals in restaurants.

 If your child has a problem with dust mites, you might bring your own mattress covers.
 If she’s allergic to mold, ask for a room far away from the pool.

 Talk to your hosts.
 If you plan to stay with friends or relatives, tell them about your child's allergies ahead of time.
 They’ll know not to offer foods that include her triggers.
 If your child is allergic to cats or dogs, don’t stay with friends or relatives who have pets.

-Call ahead before you dine.
-If food allergies are the issue, go online to check out menus, ask the hotel staff for recommendations in the town you're going to, and call the restaurant.With advance notice, many chefs will prepare dishes that meet their customers' allergy needs.
+Scope out menus.
+If food allergies are the issue, you can check menus online or ask the hotel staff to suggest a place.
+Then you can call and ask questions or alert the staff.With advance notice, many chefs will prepare dishes that meet their customers' allergy needs.